 Under Title VII of the federal Civil Rights Act, employers may not discriminate on the "basis of pregnancy, childbirth, or related medical conditions."
 Employers that offer health insurance and have 15 or more employees must cover maternity services benefits at the same level as other health care benefits.
-Thus, under federal law all members obtaining health insurance in the large-group market (groups with more than 50 employees) have coverage for maternity services.
-As determined in CHBRP's survey of the largest insurers in California, which will be discussed in detail in the Utilization, Cost, and Benefit Coverage Impacts section, small-group members also have coverage for maternity services.
+Because of this federal law, all members obtaining health insurance in the large-group market (groups with more than 50 employees) would have coverage for maternity services.
+As determined in CHBRP's survey of the largest insurers in California, which will be discussed in detail in the Benefit Coverage, Utilization, and Cost Impacts section, small-group members also have coverage for maternity services.